steve50207/I2P1_Final_project_I-wanna-handout-the-final-project/README.md

 ## Future Development Direction
 - Modify buff and debuff show up frequency
 - Add 2P Character so that it may have PVP mode

+## How to download the game
+- Download the

 ## Reference Resource